Friends School Haverford as a Quaker School

 Simplicity: We help each member of our School community to focus his or her energies on what the spirit calls each of us to do, free from the clutter of excessive distractions.
 We encourage simplicity in dress and discourage excess in any area.

 Stewardship: We help our community understand the interconnections of all life by caring for our campus and creating habitats for wildlife.
 We seek to ‘walk lightly’ on the earth.

 Peace: We devote time and effort to developing conflict resolution skills in all of our students.
 Our teachers have developed and refined a successful model for peaceful problem solving adaptable to all classrooms, and children are encouraged to use it from the earliest ages.

 Service: We believe in giving our time, talents, and energy to the community.
-From our youngest preschoolers to our graduating eighth graders, every child in every class participates in projects throughout the year that help others.
+From our youngest nursery schoolers to our graduating fifth graders, every child in every class participates in projects throughout the year that help others.